Continued from Tipsy Mennonite

 This cowboy just got out from serving a five-year sentence in a Texas prison.
 The stories that went around the colonies were that this cowboy drove someone else’s car across the border into the U.S. The cowboy had had no idea, but apparently, the car had had something illegal hidden in it, and the border patrol found it.
 But he couldn’t prove that it wasn’t his and had to serve the time in prison.

 “I can’t believe my eyes.
 You look a bit older, but I could spot you from across the dance floor even through the smoke.
 You look the same as I remember you, Anna,” said Aaron.

 I looked at George and thought, “Oh great!
-I really need to change my look and get a tattoo or something so people don’t recognise me that easily, especially these people.”
-George looked back at me and made some confusing facial expressions I hadn’t seen before, followed by a smiled.
+I really need to change my look and get a tattoo or something so people don’t recognize me that easily, especially these people.”
+George looked back at me and made some confusing facial expressions I hadn’t seen before, followed by a smile.

 I thought, “Mason jar, mason jar, and mason jar,” as Aaron moved closer to me so the others couldn’t hear him as he continued in Low German, “Anna, do you remember Diedrich?
 You know the one who went to ‘life school’ in Texas?”

 “Yes, I remember, and I remember many other things, too.”

 “Oh, me too, and we will talk about that another time.
 Diedrich is really shy around so many people because he just got out of… you know, ‘life school,’ in Texas three days ago.
 He thinks you turned out pretty hot, and he hasn’t schmunjed since he got locked up five years ago.
 He wants to talk to you alone,” he said.

 My blood began to boil when I realized what was happening.
 He was trying to pawn me off to his cowboy buddy.
 My anger meter reached its limits.
 I imagined smashing a mason jar against something.